• Skip to primary navigation

 • Blend the quince in quick pulses or grate them.
 See a picture in recipe notes, chunks don't have to be perfect.
 It's ok if size varies slightly.

-• Once it boils, add blended quinces.
-Mix well, lower temperature to medium.
+• Once it boils, add grated quinces.
+Mix well, lower temperature.

 • Squeeze the remaining lemon half, pour it in.
 Then zest the lemon until you have about 1 tbsp of zest.
 Throw that in as well.

-• Cover up and let cook for about 30 minutes.
+• Cover up and let simmer for about 30 minutes.
 Turn stovetop off, move the pot to the side.
 Let it cool down.

 • Then once cool, put it to cook again for another 30 minutes in medium heat.
 Adjust water quantity as needed.
 This jam shouldn't be too runny so be careful not to add too much.
 I didn't need to add anymore to mine but my quinces were on the smaller/medium size.
 For bigger quinces you might have to add few tbsps of water.